-Part V, Other Expenses is a catch-all section for any other expenses that you’d like to report, and that you couldn’t find a place for in the previous four sections.
+Part V, Other Expenses is a catch-all section for any other business expenses that you’d like to report but couldn’t find a place for in the previous four sections.

 You can find detailed instructions on how to fill out Schedule C in our guide to Schedule C.

 Do I only need to file one Schedule C with my federal tax return?